TheTeoChanel/Brainfuck-Interpreter-In-C/README.md

 4. Open the terminal in this directory and enter `bf helloWorld.bf`.
 6. It should exactly print "`Hello, World!`".

-You can try to add `-d` or `-t` at the end to see exactly what is happening.
+You can try to add `-debug` or `-trace` at the end to see exactly what is happening.

 ## 4. How it works under the hood
 Now, I will talk about how I coded it.